tx3stn/plex2pl/README.md

 ```

 > [!TIP]
-> To get in editor feedback/validation of your schema, add the following:
+> To get in editor feedback/validation of your schema, add the following to the top of your json file:
 > ``` json
 > "$schema": "https://raw.githubusercontent.com/tx3stn/plex2m3u/refs/heads/main/.schema/schema.json"
 > ```